triple0t/hlsvideoplayer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+A Custom HLS video player implemented with hls.js

+**Features**
+* A custom control bar with the ability to play/pause, seek, and display current time / duration
+* Ability to auto advance to next clip
+* New Stream can easily be added to the list at *src/assets/HLS-samples-data.json*

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.